Carrot Puree Recipe (Stage 1)

 What makes carrots some of the best beginner veggies for your baby?

 The sweet and earthy flavor of carrots will give the baby an interesting taste to explore.
-Even the bright orange color of carrots can get your baby excited about the puree.
+Even the bright orange color of carrots can get your baby excited about eating them.

-Carrots also have a crunchy and crisp texture that’s easy to steam and blend to make baby food.
+These carrots also have a crunchy and crisp texture that makes them easy to steam and blend to make baby food.
 Most importantly, these are packed with health benefits for your baby.

 • Adding carrots to your baby’s diet can help develop eyesight.